I live in Vancouver, British Columbia, Canada. I'm a mechanical engineer, educated at Queen's University, and the University of British Columbia.

 Other things the might be of interest on this site (and beyond):

-You can contact me by email using djl douglatornell and ca, with the appropriate punctuation.
+You can contact me by email at djl@douglatornell.ca.
 On Twiter I'm @dlatornell and I also use Google+.